 - develop a basis for understanding the examination and treatment strategies through insight into disease mechanisms and comorbidity

 - acquire the prerequisites for participating in or initiating new scientific investigations of disease mechanisms and treatment

-- optimise the treatment process and contribute to a critical assessment of new treatment strategies on a scientific basis.
+- optimize the treatment process and contribute to a critical assessment of new treatment strategies on a scientific basis.

 See Literature List in Absalon

 This module can be taken as a single course to external participants who meet the MHD admission requirements.